-Introduction 1 What are the benefits of a residential experience? .1 Where can I live?
-3 What can I expect from Residential Education and Housing?
-7 Contents Who will be assisting me in the halls?
-23 Solitelits What is expected of me while I live in the halls? .28 What tools do I have to help me with my residential experience?
-44 What will I learn living on campus? .46 FAQ: What do I do if 51 Appendices 59
+Introduction 3

+What are the benefits of a residential experience?
+3

+Where can I live?
+5

+What can I expect from Residential Education and

+Housing?
+9

+Housing processes

+Safety and security

+Who will be assisting me in the halls?

+What is expected of me while living on campus?

+Community living

+What tools do I have to help me with my residenti

+experience

+What will I learn living on campus?

+FAQ: What to I do if

+Appendices